openresty/lua-nginx-module/README.markdown

 Alternatively, ngx_lua can be manually compiled into Nginx:

 1. LuaJIT can be downloaded from the [latest release of OpenResty's LuaJIT fork](https://github.com/openresty/luajit2/releases).
-The official LuaJIT 2.x releases are also supported, although performance will be significantly lower for reasons elaborated above..
+The official LuaJIT 2.x releases are also supported, although performance will be significantly lower for reasons elaborated above
-1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](https://github.com/simplresty/ngx_devel_kit/tags).
+1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](https://github.com/simplresty/ngx_devel_kit/tags)
-1. Download the latest version of ngx_lua [HERE](https://github.com/openresty/lua-nginx-module/tags).
+1. Download the latest version of ngx_lua [HERE](https://github.com/openresty/lua-nginx-module/tags)
-1. Download the latest version of Nginx [HERE](https://nginx.org/) (See [Nginx Compatibility](#nginx-compatibility))
+1. Download the latest supported version of Nginx [HERE](https://nginx.org/) (See [Nginx Compatibility](#nginx-compatibility))

 Build the source with this module: